Stoxum/casinocoin-dev-portal/content/tutorial-escrow.md

 <!-- MULTICODE_BLOCK_END -->

-**Warning:** In the CSC Ledger, you must specify time as **seconds since the CasinoCoin Epoch** (2000-01-01T00:00:00Z).
-If you use a UNIX time in the `CancelAfter` or `FinishAfter` field without converting to the equivalent CasinoCoin time first, that sets the unlock time to an extra **30 years** in the future!
+**Warning:** In the STM Ledger, you must specify time as **seconds since the Stoxum Epoch** (2000-01-01T00:00:00Z).
+If you use a UNIX time in the `CancelAfter` or `FinishAfter` field without converting to the equivalent Stoxum time first, that sets the unlock time to an extra **30 years** in the future!

 ### 3. Submit EscrowCreate transaction

 [Sign and submit](reference-transaction-format.html#signing-and-submitting-transactions) an [EscrowCreate transaction][].
 Set the `Condition` field of the transaction to the time when the held payment should be released.
 Set the `Destination` to the recipient, which can be the same address as the sender.
 Include the `CancelAfter` or `FinishAfter` time you calculated in the previous step.
-Set the `Amount` to the total amount of [CSC, in drops](reference-casinocoind.html#specifying-currency-amounts), to escrow.
+Set the `Amount` to the total amount of [STM, in drops](reference-stoxumd.html#specifying-currency-amounts), to escrow.

 {% include 'snippets/secret-key-warning.md' %}